NAPWebProductionEditTeam/MagTool2/docs/dev/installation/index.md

 You can also make grunt watch for file changes.
 To do so, run `grunt watch`.
 This will automatically run the server as well, so there is no need to open another cli window and run `grunt serve`.

+## Bookmark

+Once you rana local build, you can copy the contents of the `build/js/bookmark.min.js` file and save them into a bookmark in your browser.
+If you have a local server running, this bookmark will load your local version of the Magazine Tool.

 ## Specifying Environment

 You can specify the build environment by passing the `--env` option.
 The available environments are `dev` (`['dev', 'local', 'development']`), `test` (`['test', 'staging', 'testing']`) and `dist` (`['dist', 'live', 'production', 'distribution']`).